 Josh specializes in epistemology, with additional research interests in metaethics and metaphysics.
 He is a PhD candidate at UMass Amherst and he receieved an MA in philosophy from the University of Wisconsin, Madison.
 His dissertation focuses on higher order evidence.
 It appeals to lessons from the theory of knowledge to help solve problems that arise when attempting to accommodate higher order evidence into a theory of rational belief revision.

-I am a fourth-year philosophy PhD student at the University of Rochester.
-My main research interests are in epistemology, philosophy of mind, and philosophy of religion.
-I'm also interested in Ancient Greek philosophy, ethics, and logic.
+Matthew Frise is a philosophy PhD student at the University of Rochester.
+His research centers on epistemology, philosophy of mind, and philosophy of religion, and has appeared in Synthese and Religious Studies.

 I am an ABD graduate student in the Department of Philosophy at the University of California, Irvine.
 I am working on a largely theoretical, but partly empirical, exploration into issues related to individuals I call epistemic elites.
 Epistemic elites are those who are epistemically better off than non-elites.
 I plan five chapters: Credit and Costs, The Limits of Virtue Responsibilism, Intellectual Humility, Collective Intellectual Humility, and Non-Peer Disagreement.
 The first two chapters propose a conceptual account of epistemic elites.
 The following three address normative implications, both epistemic and ethical.
 I also have interests in political philosophy and the tensions between liberty, public health, and social norms.